Frequently Asked Questions and Answers

 Are there suggested topics for the writing sample?

 A writing sample on any topic that shows professional written communication skills and knowledge of grammar is appropriate.
+Law students are welcome to submit legal or policy writing samples on a topic of interest.

 Can I mail a hard copy of my application?